solarbirdy/NorthshoreBikeMap/README.md

 You may submit new route data via issues here on Github, or [leave them in the "contact me" post on my blog](https://solarbird.net/blog/2024/06/17/contact-bikemap/).

-**Latest Release 2.1.3 - June 12, 2026**
+**Latest Release 2.1.4 - July 3, 2026**

-* ADDED: 61st Ave NE bike lane extension to the Snohommish County border, more than doubling the length of bike lanes on the street.
-There's still a little detail work in progress, but the bike lanes are fully open.
-Briar, your turn!
-(Both maps)
-* ADDED: 5th Ave NE bike lanes in Shoreline extended south to Shoreline South light rail station, filling in a critical gap between the station and the Shoreline bike lane grid.
-(Both maps)
-* PROVISIONALLY MARKED: The Georgetown walk/ped dog park's bike/ped corridor connecting Ellis Ave S. to E. Marginal Way S has been completed but is not yet open.
-The opening date is officially the 27th, but I have put it on the map with a note about the opening date.
-Typically these kind of infrastructures have a soft open before the official date, but that's very much in the air at any given time.
-(MEGAMAP only)

-Coming in next release:

 * EXTENDED: 228th Ave SW bike lanes in Esperance extended west to 80th Ave W. (Both maps)
 * ADDED: 80th Ave W sharerow markings between 220th SW and 228th SW in Experance.
 The combination of this and the above add improve connections to Mountlake Terrace Light Rail Station.
 (Both maps)
-* ADDED: The Bike/Ped multi-use path (plus bridge-only buffered bike lanes) on 145th from Shoreline South light rail station west to Corliss Ave in Shoreline is now officially open.
+* ADDED: The Bike/Ped multi-use path (plus bridge-only buffered bike lanes) on 145th from Shoreline South light rail station west to Corliss Ave in Shoreline has officially opened and joins the map.
 (Both maps)
 * CORRECTED: 5th Ave NE bike lanes in Shoreline on the east side extend two-thirds of a block further than previously indicated.
 This has been adjusted.
 (Both maps)
-* WARNING ADDED: Construction is underway on upgrading bike lanes and sidewalks on 80th Ave NE in Kenmore, so a construction warning has been added.
 * CORRECTED: When adding the bike lane extension on 124th Ave NE north of 116th in Kirkland, I just extended the existing lines up rather than marking them as barrier-separated lanes, which they are.
 (They're up on the sidewalk level.)
 Thanks to to [@amberhu-uw](https://github.com/amberhu-uw) for the heads-up!
+(Both maps)
+* WARNING ADDED: Construction is underway on upgrading bike lanes and sidewalks on 80th Ave NE in Kenmore, so a construction warning has been added.
+(Both maps)

 Previous releases:

+Changes with 2.1.3 (June 12, 2016):

+* ADDED: 61st Ave NE bike lane extension to the Snohommish County border, more than doubling the length of bike lanes on the street.
+There's still a little detail work in progress, but the bike lanes are fully open.
+Briar, your turn!
+(Both maps)
+* ADDED: 5th Ave NE bike lanes in Shoreline extended south to Shoreline South light rail station, filling in a critical gap between the station and the Shoreline bike lane grid.
+(Both maps)
+* PROVISIONALLY MARKED: The Georgetown walk/ped dog park's bike/ped corridor connecting Ellis Ave S. to E. Marginal Way S has been completed but is not yet open.
+The opening date is officially the 27th, but I have put it on the map with a note about the opening date.
+Typically these kind of infrastructures have a soft open before the official date, but that's very much in the air at any given time.
+(MEGAMAP only)

 Changes with 2.1.2 (June 5, 2026):